rpicard/explore-flask/source/blueprints.rst

             templates/
         models.py

-\\end{codelisting}

-With a divisional structure like the app in Listing~, each directory under *yourapp/* is a separate blueprint.
+With a divisional structure like the app in this listing, each directory under *yourapp/* is a separate blueprint.
 All of the blueprints are applied to the ``Flask()`` app in the top-level *\_\_init\_\_.py*